janhq/jan/docs/docs/about/about.md

 ### Analytics

-Adhering to Jan's privacy preserving philosophy, our analytics philosophy is to get `minimally-enough-to-function`.
+Adhering to Jan's privacy preserving philosophy, our analytics philosophy is to get `barely-enough-to-function`.

 #### What is tracked